Marvin De Lima

-Marvin De Lima (born 19 April 2004) is a French professional footballer who plays as a midfielder for club Paris 13 Atletico.
+Marvin De Lima (born 19 April 2004) is a French professional footballer who plays as a midfielder for club Villefranche.

 Club career

 On 6 August 2022, De Lima made his professional debut for Bordeaux, scoring his team's final goal in a 3–0 Ligue 2 win over Rodez.
 Having come on as a substitute, his goal came two minutes and twenty seconds after his entrance onto the field, making him the fastest player to score a debut league goal for Bordeaux since 2006, and only the sixth player to score on his debut for the club as a substitute.

 International career

 De Lima holds both French and Portuguese nationalities.
 He was called up to both the Portugal U19s and France U19s in November 2022, and opted for the latter.